Hamada92/todo_ddd/README.md

 I had to make a choice whether to make the bridge table (task_tags) polymprphic, so that in the future it could be used to tag other models (e.g. Article), but polymorphic associations ignore referential integrity in the database, which is something that shouldn't be sacrificed, so I decided against it.

 I had to make 2 small changes to the postman-test file:
-1. Remove the `[0]` from line 323 and 325
+1. Remove the `[0]` from line 324 and 325
-2. Expect the tag id to be any number greater than 0, instead of specifically expecting ids 2 and 3 (which changes from database to another)
+2. Expect the tag id to be any number greater than 0, instead of specifically expecting ids 2 and 3 (which changes from database to another and could lead to test failures.)

 Please re-import the postman-test file into Postman again using the version in this repo, since it has minor changes, then run the collection, should all be green.